-While we agree on the process, and I sincerely salute you for that, on the substance, Mr. Chairman, it will come as no surprise to you to learn that I strongly oppose S.J.
-Res.
-4. This constitutional amendment would, for the first time, amend the Bill of Rights.
-Make no mistake, we are talking here today about amending the Constitution of the United States to permit the government to criminalize conduct that, however misguided and wrong, is clearly expressive, and sometimes undertaken as a form of political protest.
+Mr. Chairman, turning to the constitutional amendment before us today, this amendment would, for the first time, amend the Bill of Rights.
+Make no mistake, we are talking here today about modifying the Constitution of the United States to permit the government to criminalize conduct that, however misguided and wrong, is clearly expressive, and sometimes undertaken as a form of political protest.
 I cannot support this course.

 Let me state one thing very clearly at the outset.
 Not a single Senator who opposes the proposed constitutional amendment, as I do, supports burning or otherwise showing disrespect to the flag.
 Not a single one.
 None of us think it's "OK" to burn the flag.
 None of us view the flag as "just a piece of cloth."
-On those rare occasions when some malcontent defiles or burns our flag, I join everyone on this dias, and in this room, and in this country, who condemns that action.
+On those rare occasions when some malcontent defiles or burns our flag, I join everyone at this table, and in this room, and in this country, who condemns that action.

-At the same time, whatever the political cost, I will defend the right of Americans to express their views about their government, however hateful or spiteful or disrespectful, without fear of their government putting them in jail for those views.
+At the same time, whatever the political cost, I will defend the right of Americans to express their views about their government, however hateful or spiteful or disrespectful they may be, without fear of their government putting them in jail for those views.
 America is not simply a nation of symbols, it is a nation of principles.
 And the most important principle of all, the principle that has made this country the beacon of hope and inspiration for oppressed peoples throughout the world, is the right of free expression.
 This amendment threatens that right, and I must oppose it.

 I respectfully disagree with the supporters of the amendment about the effect that this issue has on our children.
-We can send no better, no stronger, no more meaningful message to our children about the principles and the values of this country than if we oppose efforts to undermine freedom of expression, even expression that we find offensive.
+We can send no better, no stronger, no more meaningful message to our children about the principles and the values of this country than if we oppose efforts to undermine freedom of expression, even expression that is undeniably offensive.
 When we uphold First Amendment freedoms despite the efforts of misguided and despicable people who want to provoke our wrath, we explain what America is really about.
 Our country and our people are far too strong to be threatened by those who burn the flag.
-That is a lesson worth teaching our children.
+That, Mr. Chairman, is a lesson we should proudly teach our children.